wpb-astro/skymapper/README.md

 This optimizes the `Albers` projection parameters to minimize the variance of the map distortion (i.e. the apparent ellipticity of a true circle on the sky).
 Alternative criteria are e.g. `maxDistortion` or `stdScale` (for projections that are not equal-area).

+### Defining a projection

+For constructing your own projection, derive from [`Projection`](skymapper/projection.py).
+You'll see that every projection needs to implement at least the first of these methods:

+* `transform` to map from RA/Dec to map coordinates x/y
+* `invert` to map from x/y to RA/Dec (if not implemented defaults to basic and slow BFGS inversion)

+If the projection has several parameters, you will want to create a special `@classmethod optimize` because the default one only determines the best RA reference.
+An example for that is given in e.g. `ConicProjection.optimize`.

 ### Defining a survey

-To make it easy to share survey footprints (and possibly optimal projections etc.), we can hold them in a common place.
+To make it easy to share survey footprints (and other details), we can hold them in a common place.
 To create one you only need to derive a class from [`Survey`](skymapper/survey/__init__.py), which only needs to implement one method:

 ​	`def contains(self, ra, dec)` to determine whether RA, Dec are inside the footprint

 If this looks like the [`pymangle`](https://github.com/esheldon/pymangle) interface: it should.
 That means that you can avoid the overhead of having to define a survey and pass a `pymangle.Mangle` object directly to `footprint()`.

-### Defining a projection

-For constructing your own projection, derive from [`Projection`](skymapper/projection.py).
-You'll see that every projection needs to implement three methods:

-* `transform` to map from RA/Dec to map coordinates x/y
-* `invert` to map from x/y to RA/Dec
-* `contains` to test whether a given x/y is a valid map coordinate

-If the projection has several parameters, you will want to create a special `@classmethod optimize` because the default one only determines the best RA reference.
-An example for that is given in e.g. `ConicProjection.optimize`.

 ### Limitation(s)